Pullger/.github/profile/README.md

 ## PULLGER FRAMEWORK

-**Framework for loading data from any sources with an interface for managing, analyzing and working with themю**
+**Framework for loading data from any sources with an interface for managing, analyzing and working with them**